BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 * `ur:bytes` are used in some cases to allow the use of animated QRs.
 * `ur:crypto-psbt` is recognized for the input of PSBTs.

-Backups are maintained as .txt files that are 7zipped with six Bytewords, space separated, used as the password.
+Backups are maintained as .txt files that are 7zipped, with six Bytewords, space separated, used as the password.

 ### Future Development Suggestions

-Interoperability could be improved by full usage of URs, whose self-describing data is resistant to Bitrot and can be used by a variety of applications.
+Interoperability could be improved by full usage of URs, whose self-describing and self-verifying data is resistant to Bitrot and can be used by a variety of applications.

 * Bare `ur:bytes` should not be used if a UR type exists, as `ur:bytes` lose the advantages of being self-described and thus easily portable.